 You can filter elements by font.
 The font will be taken from the PDF itself, however often they have long and confusing names.
 You can specify a font_mapping when you load the document to map these to more memorable names.
+This font_mapping can either be a regex pattern or an exact string mapping.
 See the Components reference for the PDFDocument arguments for more information.